danielywang/quizlet_cmd/README.md

 #### Remarks
 A **Mac** is required for the _optional_ `say` feature in *quizlet_colored.py*, which speaks the terms and definitions out loud.
- *quizlet_colored.py* currently has an OS detection set in place, so if you are on Mac OS, the featured will be enabled and vice versa. **feel free to change the parameters of the _quizlet_ function!** The defaults are just there as a demonstration.
+ *quizlet_colored.py* currently has an OS detection set in place, so if you are not on Mac OS, the featured will be disabled. **feel free to change the parameters of the _quizlet_ function!** The defaults are just there as a demonstration.

 ***
 ## Getting Term-Definition Dictionaries